-AIRAH is now calling for abstracts for the Outlook 2020 International HVAC&R conference.
-We are seeking abstracts on an array of subjects that address and discuss the impact global forces are having on the future of the HVAC&R industry.
+AIRAH’s Future of HVAC Conference will be held in Sydney from September 8–9.
+The technical organising committee is now calling for abstracts on an array of subjects that address and discuss the impact global forces are having on the future of the HVAC&R industry.

 Innovation and disruption

-The technical conference committee is seeking abstracts that link to these global trends and can include the following subject areas but are not limited to:
+The technical conference committee is seeking abstracts that link to these trends.
+This includes, but is not limited to, the following subject areas:

 Digitisation in the built environment

 - Innovations in HVAC&R equipment and building services

 - Advances in building design and its impact on HVAC&R design and building services

 - Indoor environment quality

 - Building information modelling, digitisation and HVAC&R

 - Data analytics, cloud services, and Internet of Things